AnymouseProphet/BrowserFontCollection/Base35/Symbol/README.md

 glyphs related to operating system technical support within that range, and may add additional glyphs as needed.

-These glyphs are only available by their unicode codepoint.
+These glyphs are only available by their Unicode codepoint.
 HTML/XML entities are shown below.

 * `&#xF810;` --- Flying flag icon intended to be reminiscent of the Windows Key.